Good Girl! These Dogs Are Helping Save Habitats By Finding Rare Turtles

 "We try to manage our properties with the most vulnerable species in mind, and these turtles are the most vulnerable species," says Jason Taylor, a property stewardship specialist with the Bur Oak Land Trust.

-Taylor hopes to restore this site to what it looked like pre-settlement – a sunny, open grassland dotted with oak trees, and periodically burned by prairie fires.
+Taylor hopes to restore this site to what it looked like pre-settlement — a sunny, open grassland dotted with oak trees and periodically burned by prairie fires.
 Knowing more about the turtle population will help him decide how to best manage the land to preserve their habitat.

 "There are a number of things that we're going to do simply because we have known presence of these turtles.
-As opposed to on other properties, we'd be able to mow, we'd be able to burn during growing season, we'd be able to do all these additional things," Taylor said.
+As opposed to on other properties, we'd be able to mow, we'd be able to burn during growing season, we'd be able to do all these additional things," Taylor says.

 But first the team has to find the turtles.
 At a sunnier stretch of prairie a few miles away, Rucker once again lets the dogs off-leash and they run through the prairie grasses, looking for turtles.